microsoft/hlsl-specs/proposals/0018-work-graphs.md

   status: Completed
 ---

-* Planned Version: SM 6.8
+* Version: SM 6.8
+* Removed: SM 6.10

+> Work Graphs was introduced in Shader Model 6.8, and has been removed effective
+> Shader Model 6.10.
+Driver support for Work Graphs is still available and
+> supported on many devices.

 ## Introduction